ada-popovic/markdown_archive/README.md

 As the starting point, I used the [shake.js library](https://alexgibson.github.io/shake.js/) from Alex Gibson.

 I augmented to code and checked if [my result](https://ada-popovic.github.io/markdown_archive/T5/working_shake_event)worked on a Huawei P30.
 Unfortunately, the website functions properly only on Android devices.
+On laptops a new sentence will still be generated after refreshing the website.